RoyZ1017/Tax-Assistant/README.md

 # Next Steps
 - Add an image model such as Dall-e in combination with text based chat bot
+- Allow for the display of graphs and tables outside of a markdown file
 - Add user login feature and allow for chat history to persist across sessions